finnito/Science/content/te-reo.md

 title: Te Reo Cheatsheet
 ---

 A simple cheatsheet of teaching-related language to use in the classroom or on ngā kirita.
+Use [Paekupu](https://paekupu.co.nz/words/wordlist/te-reo-pūtaiao/english-to-maori) for pūtaiao specific language.

 | Weekdays | Months           | Numbers |
 |:---------|:-----------------|:--------|